-- Any assets left to a surviving spouse or civil partner are, however, tax free – so if a wife leaves her whole £50 million estate to her husband, there will be no IHT payable on her death and her nil rate band is unused
+Any assets left to a surviving spouse or civil partner are, however, tax-free – so if a wife leaves her whole £50 million estates to her husband, there will be no IHT payable on her death and her nil rate band is unused.

 Main Residence Nil Rate Band

-- This is a new concept that will apply for deaths after 5th April 2017.
-The Main Residence Nil Rate Band ‘MRNRB’ will give each individual an extra nil rate band to set against the value of their main residence.
-The amount of the MRNRB will be phased in, but it will eventually be worth £175,000 from 2020/2021 onwards
+The Main Residence Nil Rate Band ‘MRNRB’ potentially gives each individual an extra nil rate band to set against the value of their main residence.
+The amount if MRNRB is $175,000 from 2020-21 onwards.

 As with the standard nil rate band, the MRNRB will be transferrable between spouses.
 The main difference will be that the MRNRB will only be available where the property is passing to direct descendants – i.e. children or grandchildren of the deceased person.

 The result of this development is that, from 2020, each individual could have an available nil rate band of £500,000, which if unused could pass to a surviving spouse giving a total possible nil rate band for a married couple of £1 million.

 Significant reliefs are available from IHT for some types of property: